 The quick answer is yes – as long as it’s from a sustainable source!
-Here’s 13 reasons why it’s the best construction material.
+Here’s 13 reasons why sustainable timber is the best construction material.

 Its processing also emits less sulphur dioxide, carbon monoxide, hydrocarbons, particulate matter and VOCs than competing materials.